Archer outpitches Tanaka, Rays top Yankees 7-3 in MLB opener

 ST. PETERSBURG, Fla.
+(AP) -- Pitch by pitch, Chris Archer set the tone for what he and the Tampa Bay Rays hope will be a bounce-back year.

+Not such a good start for Masahiro Tanaka and the New York Yankees.

-(AP) -- Chris Archer pitched seven solid innings and the Tampa Bay Rays won the first game of the new Major League Baseball season, roughing up Masahiro Tanaka and beating the New York Yankees 7-3 Sunday.
+Archer pitched seven solid innings, and the Rays roughed up Tanaka on the way to beating New York 7-3 in the first game of the new Major League Baseball season Sunday.

+''We didn't play perfect, but we played well enough to win,'' Archer said. ''We scored a lot of runs and made some nice defensive plays.
+It's all about winning, and we did that.''

+And what the Rays didn't do a lot of last season, when they sank to the bottom of the AL East with their worst finish (68-94) since 2007.

+New York lost on opening day for the sixth consecutive year, with Tanaka matching the shortest start ever by a Yankees pitcher in an opener.

+''It happens.
+He's human,'' Yankees pitching coach Larry Rothschild said. ''He just didn't command anything. ...
+He usually self corrects real well.
+But today, he tried a few things and it just didn't work.''

-Evan Longoria and Logan Morrison homered and drove in three runs apiece before a sellout crowd of 31,042 at Tropicana Field on opening day.
-Tanaka, who had baseball's ERA in spring training, was tagged for a career-worst seven earned runs in 2 2/3 innings.
+Evan Longoria and Logan Morrison homered and drove in three runs apiece before a sellout crowd of 31,042 at Tropicana Field.
+Tanaka, who had baseball's lowest ERA in spring training, was tagged for a career-worst seven earned runs in 2 2/3 innings.

-A first-time All-Star in 2015 who lost an AL-leading 19 times last season, Archer limited New York to two runs and seven hits.
-He narrowly escaped a bases-loaded jam and turned a five-run lead over to a revamped bullpen.
+A first-time All-Star in 2015 who lost an AL-leading 19 times last season, Archer (1-0) limited New York to two runs and seven hits.
+He narrowly escaped a bases-loaded jam in the seventh to turn a five-run lead over to a revamped bullpen.

-Closer Alex Colome replaced rookie Austin Pruitt with the bases loaded in the ninth, yielding a sacrifice fly to pinch hitter Chris Carter before finishing for a save.
+Rays manager Kevin Cash said it was important to give his ace an opportunity to get through the seventh.

+''I'm really happy he did, not only for my sake but the other guys on the staff, too,'' Archer said. '' I want them to know when stuff gets hairy, you need to strap it on and go right after them.
+We don't need to be bailed out, we need to get out of the inning.''

 There were three games around in the majors on the first day, and the Rays got off to a quick start.